-Looking for what to do in New York?
+(2/14-2/21) Looking for what to do in New York?
 We've got the latest on all the goings-on in NYC, from concerts to museum exhibitions to comedy to the best in city sightseeing.
-This week, families and friends are getting ready to feast for Thanksgiving.
-Still looking for ideas?
-Take a peek at our list of Where to Eat for Thanksgiving in NYC—reservations are still being taken.
+Read on for our picks for the best of this week in New York City.

 THE BIG EVENT